michaelsaxon/readingfeed/output/reading_list_20250521.md

 *Source: Semafor*

 #### Summary
-This article discusses the surprising support that former President Trump's proposal to let tax cuts expire for higher earners has received from Stephanie Kelton, an economic advisor to Bernie Sanders.
-Kelton, known for her advocacy of Modern Monetary Theory, believes that targeting individuals making between $1 million and $2.5 million with a 39.6% tax bracket is "directionally correct" and "the right idea for mitigating the inflation risk."
-She argues that this demographic, while not in the billionaire class, accounts for a significant portion of consumer spending, and their consumption habits are more sensitive to income changes, making them an effective target for tax policies aimed at controlling inflation.
+The article reports on Stephanie Kelton, an economic advisor to Bernie Sanders, supporting President Trump's suggestion to let tax cuts expire for higher earners.
+Kelton argues that targeting the $1 million to $2.5 million income bracket with a 39.6% tax rate is "directionally correct" and "the right idea for mitigating the inflation risk."
+She believes that cutting taxes on Social Security, tips, and overtime would be "likely to be stimulative" and increase the potential for inflation, so offsetting these cuts with targeted tax increases on higher earners would be prudent.

-The article also highlights the internal divisions within the Republican party regarding tax policy.
-While Trump frames the potential tax increase as "a 'TINY' tax increase for the RICH," aimed at helping lower and middle-income workers, former Trump advisor Steve Bannon notes that this proposal reveals the gap between the changed electorate and the unchanged Republican party.
-Figures like Newt Gingrich strongly oppose any shift towards higher taxes, warning against "poison pill tax increases" that could lead to Republican infighting and the failure of a "big, beautiful bill."
-The article suggests that Kelton's support hints at a potential, albeit unlikely, alliance between Trump and Democrats on economic policy, where they might find more common ground than within their respective parties.
+Kelton, known for her advocacy of Modern Monetary Theory, suggests that the top 10% of Americans account for a large proportion of consumer spending.
+Therefore, managing their consumption through taxes is a way to manage inflation.
+Trump's willingness to consider higher taxes on the rich aligns with his "working-class Republican Party" rhetoric, although this position deviates from traditional Republican tax policy.
+Steve Bannon noted that this shift shows "how much we changed the electorate and how little we’ve changed the party."
+Newt Gingrich, however, opposes any Republican shift toward higher taxes, warning of Republican in-fighting that the media would love to watch.

 #### Why does this matter?

-*   **Economic Policy & Political Realignment**: The support from a prominent progressive economist for a traditionally conservative tax policy raises questions about potential shifts in economic policy and unexpected political alliances.
-This could have implications for future legislative agendas and the strategies employed by both parties.
-*   **Impact on Economic Models:** Kelton's perspective, rooted in Modern Monetary Theory, challenges conventional wisdom regarding deficits and inflation.
-Her arguments about targeting specific income groups to manage inflation could lead to re-evaluation of macroeconomic models and policy tools.
-*   **Fiscal Policy and Consumption Patterns:** Kelton's emphasis on the consumption patterns of the "merely rich" and their impact on inflation highlights the importance of understanding how different income groups contribute to overall economic activity.
-This could inform more targeted and effective fiscal policies.
+This article highlights a potential realignment in economic policy, where figures from opposite ends of the political spectrum find common ground.
+It also shows the complexities of economic policy, where seemingly simple decisions can have cascading effects on inflation, consumer spending, and political alliances.
+This potential alliance between factions within the Democratic and Republican parties could result in major changes in the future.

+###

 [Read more](https://www.semafor.com/article/05/11/2025/sanders-adviser-stephanie-kelton-praises-trumps-tax-hike-suggestion)